fuzziqersoftware/resource_dasm/README.md

 This project contains multiple tools for reverse-engineering classic Mac OS applications and games.

 The most general of these is **resource_dasm**, which reads and converts resources from the resource fork of any classic Mac OS file, including applications. resource_dasm can also disassemble raw 68k or PowerPC machine code, as well as PEFF executables that contain code for either of those CPU architectures.
-Most of resource_dasm's functionality is also included in a library built alongside it named libresource_dasm.
+Most of resource_dasm's functionality is also included in a library built alongside it named libresource_file.

 There are several programs for working with specific programs (mostly games):
 - **bt_render**: converts sprites from Bubble Trouble and Harry the Handsome Executive into BMP images